Ann Arbor Independent Community Police Oversight Committee Review of $1.4M Missing Funds From Sheriff's Sale

 Brad Foerster, MD PhD

-Brad Foerster is a board-certified radiologist, author of Town & Gown, and has published over 40 peer-reviewed articles.
-He has extensive experience with the Freedom of Information Act (FOIA), pursuing litigated appeals to promote First Amendment protections and government transparency.
-Brad lives in Potomac, Maryland with his wife, Dr. Myria Petrou, and their two children, and is active in the Montgomery County Medical Society and the Takoma Park U.S. & World History Book Club.
+Brad Foerster is a FOIA advocate documenting requests, transparency disputes, and accountability investigations involving public agencies, universities, police oversight, and Russia-Gate related inquiries.
+His work compiles original documents, timelines, and analysis of public records and institutional responses.
+Brad is also a board-certified radiologist, author of Town & Gown, and has published over 40 peer-reviewed articles.
+Brad lives in Potomac, Maryland with his family and is active in the Montgomery County Medical Society and the Takoma Park U.S. & World History Book Club.